Best Fat-Burning Workouts and Exercises to Get Tone - Dr. Axe

 3. Bridge

-Modification: Perform as above but hold for 5 seconds, release and repeat.
+Modification: Perform as above, but hold for five seconds, release and repeat.

 4. Side Plank Left

-Modification: Get into the same position, but instead of extending both legs, bend the lower leg at the knee, keep the knee on the floor, then lift hips.
+Modification: Get into the same position, but instead of extending both legs, bend the lower leg at the knee, keep the knee on the floor and then lift the hips.

 5. Side Plank Right